 TIP: Keep in mind that November to February is monsoon season, a spell typified by high winds and waves.
 Best time to go to Pulau Tinggi is from March to October.
 The weather will be mostly fair and sunny and the sea will be clear and calm.
 That said, even the non-monsoon months see the occasional shower, which, typically however, clear within an hour or so, leaving the island fresh and fruity.

 Pulau Tinggi is located about 30 kilometers off Mersing, perhaps a 45 minute speedboat ride.
 Alternatively, you can make your way to the Johor seaside town of Tanjung Leman first and take a speedboat from there to Pulau Tinggi.

 In both cases, a taxi is arguably the most convenient option, but there are buses that go to Mersing as well, albeit not to Tanjung Leman, for the moment.
 However, do give Tanjung Leman a try in the below form's dropdown, as infrastructure is always getting better in this neck of the woods.

 Given that most of the available bus companies journey to Mersing only once each day, we recommend booking your bus tickets before it's fully booked.
-NOTE: Peak season is March and June - September
+NOTE: Busy season is June to September!